gomathishankar28/ms3_meercq/README.md

 Icons like plus, pen,star, comments, back arrow have been used throughout the website to improve the efficiency of UX.

 ## **Features**
 Each page in the website features a responsive navigation bar on the right with conventional placing of Brand Name on the top left.
-Each page has a footer with copyright information, contact details of the Desi Wagon and links to social media.
+Each page has a very simple footer with just the copyright information.

 ### **Home**
-The Home page features 3 sections areas apart from the header and footer.
+The Home page features 2 sections areas apart from the header and footer.

-### **Carousel**
+**Hero image with qucik search bar**
-This is the  first section (call out section)- which features a carousel of 3 images which talks about, what this Desi Wagon does, What they deliver and a call to action for placing the orders respectively.
+This is the  first section (call out section)- which features a handyman professional with the tools.
+Upon which is placed a "Call out text" describing the purpose of the website.
+It also features a search bar that enables the user to quickly find a contact for a service.

-### **Schedule**
+**About**
 This is second section of the Home page.
-This section elaborates on the delivery schedule of the Desi Wagon.
-The wagon is scheduled to visit 1 city a day, accounting to 5 different cities in a week.
-This section showcases a table that would detail the scheduled visits of the wagon on each week day including the visit timing.
-This is displayed in a table for large and medium screens.
-However table is not advised as a good UX for smaller screens, so this section is displayed as an accordion in smaller screens for better reponsiveness, good UX and readability.
-Also, to indicate the wagon’s location on any given weekeday, there is a flashing wagon in the schedule for better interpretation.
+This section elaborates the purpose  and the uses of this website.
+It also higlights the services for which the contacts are available.

-### **Location**
+### **Services**
-This is third section of the Home page.
-The wagon visits 5 cities in a week and this section gives the address details of each location at which the wagon will be stationed.
-This is achieved with the help of Google Maps API.
-This section contains 2 columns on large and medium screens(col-lg-6, col-md-6) on which the first column displays the map with markers on 5 different cities this wagon would visit every week.
-The second column displaying a card with details of address, landmark , timings and day when each marker is clicked for better usability.
-This is done in smaller screen with 2 (col-12) columns.
+This page displays the following:

+***Cards*** for each company containing  information such as Average Rating,company name, mobile number, address, email, website if any etc. based on one of the 7 services chosen.

+***Add New Contact*** Button to enable registered users to add new contact under a service.

+***Edit Contact*** Button to enable registered users to edit existing contact such as mobile number, address or email.

+***Delete Contact*** Button for the admin to delete any obsolete contacts.

+***Add Review***Button to enable registered users to give rating and comments for a company based on their experience with that contact.

+***User Reviews*** To view th rating and user comments added by users against each company.

-### **Place order**
+### **Login**
-This page presents a form to the user which helps them to send in their grocery list in advance.
-An email will be sent to Desi wagon and copy of it will be sent to the user as well.
-The form has the following fields.
-1.  **Name** - Text input field for the name of the user initiating the request.
-2.  **Email** - Text input field for the mail ID of the user. a copy of their grocery list is sent to this mail ID.
-3.  **Mobile** - Number input field for the Mobile number of the user.
-4.  **Location** -  A drop down box showing 5 cities the Wagon visits.
-5.  **Address**  - Text Input field which auto populates the address on choosing a specific location from the above field.
-6.  **Groceries** - A drop down that contains a list of Indian groceries grouped under four different categories like fruits, vegetables, wholegrains and spices ,for the users to choose from.
-7.  **Quantity** - A drop down that contains numbers from 1 to 10.
-8.  **Add to List** - Button that adds the grocery item and quantity to the grocery list
-9.  **Dynamic InputElement** - An readonly input element conatining the added grocery item along with Quantity and a span element beside it for delete option ("X")
-10. **TextArea** - A hidden text area where the final list of all grocery items along with quantity is created.
-The value of this field is used to send email via emailJS.
-11. **Submit** - A submit button which sends an email with the username and thier grocery list to desiwagon and a copy of it is send to the user as well.
-    This is acheived by using EmailJs API.
+This page is used for the registered users to login and thereby perform operations like adding new contact, editing existing contact, deleting a contact(only for admin user), adding user reviews etc. This page contains a form with 2 input fields 1. username and 2. password.
+It also has a link to "Register" page for New users to register

-### **Acknowledgement**
+### **Register**
-This page is seen on successful completion of placing the order.
-It displays a Thank you image from Desi Wagon to the user for placing the order with them.
-It also contains text to say that order has been received successfully and the user needs to check the schedule to pick the order.
-A link to the schedule is also provided for convenience.
+This page is used for first time users or new users who wish to register themselves.
+It contains a form with 3 input fields such as username, password and email.
+It also provides a link to Login to enable the user to login once they are registered.

 ### **Footer**
-The footer displays the following:
+The footer displays the copyright information
-*   copyright information
-*   additional details to say that they are closed on weekends and timings they ar availale on weekdays.
-*   Contact Information  with mobilenumber, e-mail and country details.
-*   links Social media like facebook, linkedln, twitter , instagram and pinInterest.

 ##  **Existing Features**

-*   **Title** - Allows the user to easily recognise the brand of “Desi Wagon”.
+*   **Title** - Allows the user to easily recognise the brand of “MeerCQ”.
 If the user clicks on the logo, it will return the users to the “Home” section as they would expect.
 *   **Navigation Bar** - Allows the user to easily navigate the website's sections and find what they are looking for with ease
-*   **Landing Page** - Allows the user to know about Desiwagon. carousel with 3 slides showing who they are, what they offer and a CTA button to place the order respectively.
+*   **Landing Page** - Allows the user to know the purpose of MeerCQ.
+*   **Search bar** which gives the user a quick search option.
-*   **Schedule** - Allows user to know the Schedule of the wagon for a week.
+*   **About** - Allows user to know about MeerCQ and the services for which contacts are provided.
+*   **Contact Cards** - Used to display contact information for a company under each service.
-*   **Location** - Allows the user to know the  the address details of the stationed wagon.
+*   **Add New Contact** - Allows the user to add new contact under each service type.
-*   **Place Order** - Allows the user to place prior orders for their groceries.
-Also enables the user to send an email to desiwagon with their grocery list.
+*   **Edit Contact** - Allows the user to edit existing Contact information.
-*   **Acknowledgement** - Provides the user with an acknowledgement message on successful placement of the order
+*   **Delete Contact** - Allows admin to delete an absolete contact.
+*   **Add Review**  - Allows user to give a rating and add comments about a contact based on theor experience.
 *   **Footer**  -   Allows user to access contact info and Social links.

 ## **Features to be implemented in future**
-*   A google sign in to place the  order for user validation.
-*   Auto populate items based on order history.
-*   Autocomplete option for form fields in place_order form.

  ## Technologies Used
 - This project is primarily built using HTML5 semantic markup, CSS stylesheets, Javascript, Python, Flask and MongoDB.